tappeddev/injector/README.md

               return CarImpl(engine,fuel,driver);
             });

-    //Register your dependencies / singletons in the  __main.dart__ file
+    // Register your dependencies / singletons in the  __main.dart__ file